"In math, there are so many doorways you can walk through."

 We ended up getting evicted many times when I was young.
-I remember the 5th or 6th time we were evicted.
+I remember the fifth or sixth time we were evicted.
 I got home and there was a chain with a lock across the door.
 I realize why they did it, but that time was particularly hurtful.
 We couldn't get in to recover anything.

 "I still wanted a degree, so I tried again.
 I went to community college and paid for classes as I went, out of pocket.
 Since I was doing education on my own timeline, I never felt like I had much of a community.